-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OF For the transition period Commission File d from to Number 1-8923 WELLTO WER IN NC.
-(Exact name of registrant a Delaware (State or other jurisdiction of incorporation or organization) 34-1096634 (I.R.S.
-Employer Identification No.) 4500 Dorr Street, Toledo, Ohio (Address of principal executive offices) 43615 (Zip Code) (419) 24° (Registrant's telephone num [e) Securities registered pursuant to Section 12(b) of the e Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$1.00 par value WELL New York Stock Exchange Guarantee of 4.800% Notes due 2028 issued by Welltower OP LLC WELL/28 New York Stock Exchange Guarantee of 4.500% Notes due 2034 issued by Welltower OP LLC WELL/34 New York Stock Exchange Securities registered pursuant to Indicate by check mark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Se ecurities Act.
-Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pursuant to S Section 13 or 15(d) of the ne Act.
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 O ECURITIES EXCHANGE ACT OF 1934 For the transition period Commission File 1 - wellto ower WELLTOV WER IN C. (Exact name of registrant as s specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
+34-1096634 Employer Identification No.) 4500 Dorr Street, Toledo, Ohio (Address of principal executive offices) 43615 (Zip Code) (419) 247 (Registrant's telephone numb Securities registered pursuant to Section 12(b) of the A Act: Title of Each Class ' / ame of Each Exchange on Which Registered Common Stock, \$1.00 par value WELL New York Stock Exchange Guarantee of 4.800% Notes due 2028 issued by Welltower OP LLC Guarantee of 4.500% Notes due 2034 issued by Welltower OP LLC WELL/28 WELL/34 New York Stock Exchange New York Stock Exchange Securities registered pursuant to S Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Secu urities Act.
+Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pursuant to S section 13 or 15(d) of the Act.
 Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the registrant was require the past 90 days.
-Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ • Indicate by check mark whether the registrant has submitted electronically, ex Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an a emerging growth company.
-See the definitions of "large accelerated filer," "accel Rule 12b-2 of the Exchange Act.
-Large accelerated filer ☑ Accelerated filer □ Non-accelerated file er Smaller repor ting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elerevised financial accounting standards provided pursuant to Section 13(a) of the E ended transition period for complying with any new or Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchar nge Act).
-Yes □ No ☑ Indicate by check mark whether the registrant has filed a report on and attesta tion of the effectivenes s of its internal control over financial reporting under
+Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Indicate by check mark whether the registrant has submitted electronically, ev Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or for \square No \square • 1 Indicate by check mark whether the registrant is a large accelerated filer, an aremerging growth company.
+See the definitions of "large accelerated filer," "accelerated filerated filerat Large accelerated filer ✓ Accelerated filer ✓ Non-accelerated file er Smaller reportin ng company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has ele revised financial accounting standards provided pursuant to Section 13(a) of the E ded transition period for complying with any new or Indicate by check mark whether the registrant is a shell company (as defined in Ru ale 12b-2 of the Exchange e Act).
+Yes □ No ☑ Indicate by check mark whether the registrant has filed a report on and attestat Section 404(b) of Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by registered public ac

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b) \square
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b)

-If securities are registered pursuant to Section 12(b) of the Exchange Act, indicate by check mark whether the financial statements of the registrant included in
+If securities are registered pursuant to Section 12(b) of the Exchange Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements \Box